Pedro Gross

-Pedro Gros or Pedro Gross (January 26, 1904 - January 31, 1998) was a Spanish painter and sculptor of contemporary impressionist symbolism.
-He was also a jeweler, an actor, and a businessman.
+Pedro Gros or Pedro Gross (January 26, 1904 – January 31, 1998) was a Spanish painter and sculptor of contemporary impressionist symbolism.
+He was also a jeweler, actor and businessman.
 He created the first doll brand in Spain (known as El Mago Gros in the 1930s, 1940s and 1950s) and worked as a professor of fine arts, toys and crafts in the Americas.

 First years

 The work of Pedro Gross was greatly influenced by a difficult personal life that started in childhood.
 He did not know his father and lost his mother, Adela Gros (dressmaker and jeweler) to breast cancer when he was 10 years old.
 He found himself in the midst of deep poverty, with two younger siblings to care for.

 In 1921, in the stead of his brother Antonio, he enlisted in the army to go to the front lines of the Rif War.
 In the Battle of the Rif in Tetouan, he witnessed the atrocities committed during the conflict.
 It was there that he first showed his artistic talent by making pencil portraits of the soldiers and commanders.
 He became the sketch artist of the Rif campaign.

 On his return to Spain, he worked for the ABC newspaper and became close friends with Antonio Mingote, from the Luca de Tena family.
 In so doing he entered the circle of artists of the Café Varela.

 He married Josefina Agramunt and they had their first child who died tragically in a domestic accident.
 This event marked him forever.

 In 1930, he held his first exhibition of portraits in the Heraldo Salon in Madrid, with the sculptor Fernando Boada.
 The ease, strength and expressiveness of his portraits stood out.
 This was one of the early steps in his path to creating the first doll brand in Spain: Gros.
 The first dolls were characters from Salvador Bartolozzi and Mingote stories.

 His second daughter Delia (Dalilah) was born with Josefina Agramunt, who was a famous child prodigy of Spanish dance, who converted to Arabic dance and was the most important artist of the genre in the 1960s and 1970s.

 When the civil war broke out in Spain, the artist's studio and factory were burned down due to the refusal of the republican and nationalist sides to manufacture thousands of satirical and propaganda dolls for children.